phunware/maas-cme-android-sdk/README.md

 MaaSCore.jar
 ````

-MaaSCMS has a dependency on MaaSCore.jar which is available here: https://github.com/phunware/maas-core-android-sdk
+MaaSCME has a dependency on MaaSCore.jar which is available here: https://github.com/phunware/maas-core-android-sdk

-It's recommended that you add the MaaS libraries to the 'libs' directory.
-This directory should contain MaaSCore.jar and MaaSCMS.jar  as well as any other MaaS libraries that you are using.

 Documentation